 As indicated earlier in this report, the Council holds all funds in a single Current Account with HSBC.
 We have previously expressed concerns that the Council is potentially at risk of loss of a high proportion of these funds were, albeit improbable, the HSBC bank to "fail".
-Whilst we also appreciate that the Covid pandemic has had a significant adverse effect on available interest rates, until recently, the Council should make every effort to ensure that the available funds are made to work for the Council with an appropriate rate of interest return obtained wherever possible.
-With that in mind, we have drawn the Finance, HR & Lettings Manager's attention to possible sources for placement of surplus funds to achieve a reasonable level of earned interest.
+We are pleased to note that, following our previous recommendation, the Council has now placed a proportion of its surplus funds in two separate banks as recorded in the first section of this report, with improved interest also now being received.

-We are pleased to note that the Clerk has complied with the requirements of the revised Statutory Guidance on Local Government Investments (3rd edition) issued under Section 15(1)(a) of the Local Government Act 2003, adopting a formal Policy the content of which we have reviewed and consider appropriate for the Council's present requirements.
+We noted last year that the Clerk had complied with the requirements of the revised Statutory Guidance on Local Government Investments (3rd edition) issued under Section 15(1)(a) of the Local Government Act 2003, adopting an appropriate formal Policy.
+We note that this has been reviewed and re-adopted in May 20222 and consider that the content remains appropriate for the Council's present requirements.